transdigiware/blockchain/security.md

 - In {{site.data.keyword.cloud_notm}} use the default port `443`.
 - In {{site.data.keyword.cloud_notm}} Private, use the [Console port](/docs/services/blockchain?topic=blockchain-console-deploy-icp#icp-peer-deploy-quickstart-parms) that was specified when the helm chart was deployed.
 This external port will be in the range of `31210 - 31220`.

 ### Key management
 {: #ibp-security-ibp-keys}

 The {{site.data.keyword.blockchainfull_notm}} Platform network is based on trusted identities.
 Customers use the Certificate Authorities (CAs) in the console to generate the identities and associated certificates that are required by all members to transact on the network.
 The generated public and private keys are `ECDSA` with Curve `P256`.
-These keys are stored in the browser and added to the member's blockchain wallet so that the console can use them to manage blockchain components.
+These keys are stored in the browser when they are added to the member's blockchain wallet so that the console can use them to manage blockchain components.
 However, it is recommended that customers export these keys and import them into their own key management system in case they clear their browser cache or switch browsers.
-Customer are responsible for the storage, backup and disaster recovery of all keys that they export.
+Customers are responsible for the storage, backup and disaster recovery of all keys that they export.

 Because these public and private key pairs are essential to how the {{site.data.keyword.blockchainfull_notm}} Platform functions, **key management** is a critical aspect of security.
 If a private key is compromised or lost, hostile actors might be able to access your data and functionality.
 Although you can use the {{site.data.keyword.blockchainfull_notm}} Platform console to generate private keys, those keys are not permanently stored by the console or the cloud (public keys, on the other hand, are stored in the browser and added to the member's wallet so that the console can use them to manage blockchain components), making customers ultimately responsible for the storage, backup, and disaster recovery of their keys.